 Belief in the power of partnership and collaboration

 Conviction in the educational and motivational impact of relevant, hands-on learning

 From our values, we articulate our purpose and vision, comprised of our core ideology:

 Junior Achievement empowers young people to own their economic success by inspiring and preparing them to succeed in a global economy.

 To inspire and prepare young people to succeed in a global economy.
 It's not an easy task, but it's the kind of challenge JA takes on with creative energy, fervor, and decisive action.

 To this end,

 Our corporate and community volunteers deliver relevant, hands-on experiences, giving students from kindergarten through high school an education in financial literacy, work-readiness, and entrepreneurship.
 At Junior Achievement, we give young people the knowledge and skills they need to own their economic success, plan for their future and make smart academic and economic choices.
-Junior Achievement programs reach over 4 million students per year in 117 markets across every state in the US.
-A total of 115 million students have been impacted by JA since the organization began in 1919.
+Junior Achievement USA reaches nearly 4.9 million students per year in 212,101 classrooms and after-school locations.
+JA programs are taught by volunteers in inner cities, suburbs, and rural areas throughout the United States, by 107 Area Offices in all 50 states since the organization began in 1919.